-A Rivetz study has found that Millennials were incredibly reliant on their smartphones: two-thirds of respondents were willing to allow a friend to borrow their car for 24 hours, but the same percentage were not willing to allow a friend to borrow their smartphone for the same amount of time.
+A Rivetz study has found that Millennials are incredibly reliant on their smartphones: two-thirds of respondents are willing to allow a friend to borrow their car for 24 hours, but the same percentage are not willing to allow a friend to borrow their smartphone for the same amount of time.

 If their smartphone was stolen, more than 90 percent of respondents said they would find it important or extremely important to prevent someone from accessing the content on their smartphone if they lost it, the survey said.

 Despite fears of losing their smartphones, younger generations were found to be much less concerned about protecting their data than other generations.
 Twice as many Gen Xers (66 percent) and Baby Boomers (62 percent) thought it was important that all of their IoT devices communicated with one another securely than Millennials (33 percent), the survey said.

 Beyond the personal data we exchange between our devices, perhaps the most sensitive data any of us has is financial; Millennials and Gen Zers were twice as likely (14 percent) to stay signed into online banking accounts than Gen Xers or Baby Boomers (7 percent).